virada-k/agricultural-yield-performance-analysis-sorghum/README.md

 <br>

-**Summary**
+**📝 Summary**
 <br>
-- Best Location: Kobo is the top performer.
+- **Best Location:** Kobo is the top performer.
 It reached the highest yield of nearly 6,000 kg/ha in 2003.
-- The 2003 Peak: All three locations showed a significant increase (jump) in yield in 2003.
+- **The 2003 Peak:** All three locations showed a significant increase (jump) in yield in 2003.
 This happened when new genotypes (G01–G15) were introduced for testing.
-- High Volatility: Melkassa is the least stable location.
+- **High Volatility:** Melkassa is the least stable location.
 It had a deep drop in 2002 before recovering later.
-- Note: This analysis focuses on location potential and genotypes.
+- **Note:** This analysis focuses on location potential and genotypes.
 External factors like weather or soil data were not available.

 <br>